AICC/CMI-5_Spec_Current/cmi5_runtime.md

 ### 5	Conceptual Model: Informative
 **Synopsis of the CMI5 model:**

-	•	An LMS imports a course structure.
+* An LMS imports a course structure.

-	•	An LMS administrative user assigns a course or learning activity to a learner.
+* An LMS administrative user assigns a course or learning activity to a learner.

-	•	A learner authenticates with an LMS or related system.
+* A learner authenticates with an LMS or related system.

-	•	A learner launches a learning activity (learning content) from the LMS or associated launching system, user an interface.
+* A learner launches a learning activity (learning content) from the LMS or associated launching system, user an interface.

-	•	The learning activity sends a message to the LMS requesting launch parameters and previous state information.
+* The learning activity sends a message to the LMS requesting launch parameters and previous state information.

-	•	Learner views the learning activity content and performs the learning.
+* Learner views the learning activity content and performs the learning.
 During this time the learning activity may request and store data.

-	•	The learner exits the learning activity.
+* The learner exits the learning activity.

-	•	The learning activity reports final tracking data to the LMS and issues an exit message.
+* The learning activity reports final tracking data to the LMS and issues an exit message.

-	•	Administrative users create and view reports of tracking data recorded by learning activities for individual learners.
+* Administrative users create and view reports of tracking data recorded by learning activities for individual learners.

 **Responsibilities of the learning activity:**

-	•	Parse the parameters from the launching environment to determine where the LMS location is and initiate communication with the LMS.
+* Parse the parameters from the launching environment to determine where the LMS location is and initiate communication with the LMS.

-	•	Acting as “client”, send and receive messages using the defined transport mechanism(s) and associate commands as prescribed in this specification.
+* Acting as “client”, send and receive messages using the defined transport mechanism(s) and associate commands as prescribed in this specification.

-	•	Format all data per defined data types and vocabularies defined in this specification.
+* Format all data per defined data types and vocabularies defined in this specification.

-	•	Send an “exit” message prior to terminating the learning activity’s execution.
+* Send an “exit” message prior to terminating the learning activity’s execution.

-	Responsibilities of the LMS:
+**Responsibilities of the LMS:**

-	•	Launch the specified learning activity, in the defined environment(s).
+* Launch the specified learning activity, in the defined environment(s).

-	•	Acting as “server”, respond to all request messages from the launched learning activity using the defined transport mechanism (SOAP) and associate commands as prescribed in this specification.
+* Acting as “server”, respond to all request messages from the launched learning activity using the defined transport mechanism (SOAP) and associate commands as prescribed in this specification.

-	•	Format all data per defined data types and vocabularies defined in this specification.
+* Format all data per defined data types and vocabularies defined in this specification.

-	•	Record all data sent by the launched learning activity sessions.
+* Record all data sent by the launched learning activity sessions.

-	•	Make viewable and printable all data recorded from launched learning activity sessions.
+* Make viewable and printable all data recorded from launched learning activity sessions.

-	•	Maintain data for both current learning activity sessions and previous learning activity sessions and make both available to learning activities (IS THIS CORRECT???) upon request.
+* Maintain data for both current learning activity sessions and previous learning activity sessions and make both available to learning activities (IS THIS CORRECT???) upon request.

 #### 5.1	LMS Data Management Concepts
 The LMS is responsible for maintaining the following data structures:

-	•	**Course** – A collection of given learning activities.
+**Course** – A collection of given learning activities.
 The location (URL) and launch parameters of the learning activities shall be defined in the LMS “course”, and not the learning activity media itself.

-	•	**Enrollment** – A term defining an instance of an individual learner who has been assigned to a course.
+**Enrollment** – A term defining an instance of an individual learner who has been assigned to a course.

-	•	**Class** – A group of learners enrolled in the same course.
+**Class** – A group of learners enrolled in the same course.

-	•	**Learner Session** – The data tracking session for a given learning activity in a given Course for given individual learner.
+**Learner Session** – The data tracking session for a given learning activity in a given Course for given individual learner.
 When the content terminates a session, no more data can be added to that session record.
 There are multiple instances of learner sessions (per learner, per learning activity, per course).
 The LMS has to be able to provide learner session data (to the learning activity) from the current session and previous sessions.

-	•	**NameSpace** – A group of data elements for a given learner or group of learners, which is assigned to a given course.
+**NameSpace** – A group of data elements for a given learner or group of learners, which is assigned to a given course.
 There is only a single instance of this data per namespace.

 Figure 1— Conceptual model, Content System-to-Target System communication

 #### 5.2	Description of use case